 Investing in a Trust Portfolio that invests in Underlying Fund(s) risk.
 Your cost of investing in a Trust Portfolio that invests in one or more Underlying Funds will be higher than the cost of investing in a mutual fund that only invests directly in individual equity and fixed income securities.
-An Underlying Fund may change its investment objective or policies without a Trust Portfolio's approval, which could cause the Trust Portfolio to withdraw its investment from such Underlying Fund at a time that is unfavorable to the Trust Portfolio.
+An Underlying Fund may change its investment objective or policies without a Trust Portfolio's approval, which could cause the Trust Portfolio.
 In addition, one Underlying Fund may buy the same securities that another Underlying Fund sells.
 Therefore, the applicable Trust Portfolio would indirectly bear the costs of these trades without accomplishing any investment purpose.
 If a Trust Portfolio invests in an Underlying Fund that has recently commenced operations, there can be no assurance that such Underlying Fund will grow to or maintain an economically viable size, in which case the Underlying Fund's board or adviser may determine to liquidate the Underlying Fund or the Trust Portfolio may indirectly bear higher expenses.
 Because a Trust Portfolio bears the fees and expenses of the Underlying Fund(s) in which it invests, an increase in fees and expenses of an Underlying Fund or a reallocation of a Trust Portfolio's investments to Underlying Funds with higher fees or expenses will increase the Trust Portfolio's total expenses.